What is Sweetwater Youth Ranch?

 MONETARY: Unless designated for special use, monetary donations will be allotted for the general operating fund which covers program expenses, horse care, and Ranch maintenance.

-Fly spray, Grooming products, (Parelli natural)Ropes and halters
+ITEMS: Brushes, combs, manure forks, buckets, fly spray, grooming products, (Parelli natural)Ropes and halters

 All donations are tax deductible and appreciated.